UltraStar-Deluxe/USDX/game/languages/readme.txt

 PLUGIN_TEAMDUELL_DESC=Pass The Mic!

 #Statistics Screen
-#For more Info about the Format Strings look at the SorceCode (UScreenStatMain)
+#For more info about the format strings look at the source code (UScreenStatMain)
 STAT_MAIN=Statistics
 STAT_MAIN_DESC=General
 STAT_MAIN_WHEREAMI=Statistics